 The management of Pason believes that the provision for income taxes is adequate and in accordance with both generally accepted accounting principles and appropriate regulations.
-However, the tax filing positions of the Company are subject to review and audit by tax authorities who may challenge and succeed in management's interpretation of the applicable tax legislation.
+However, the tax filing positions of the Company are subject to review and audit by tax authorities who may successfully challenge management's interpretation of the applicable tax legislation.